dime-coin/electrum-docs/merchant.rst

    electrum -o setconfig payserver_address ecdsa.org:80

-Start the Electrum daemon
+Start the Electrum-Dime Daemon
 -------------------------

-Once your read-only wallet is (re-)created, start Electrum as a daemon:
+Once your read-only wallet is (re-)created, start Electrum-Dime as a daemon:

 .. code-block:: bash